rap1ds/keyword/README.md

 });
 ```

-## Assertations
+## Assertions

-There are a number of good assertation libraries available for JavaScript.
-You can use any of them, as long as the assertation library throws an error.
+There are a number of good assertion libraries available for JavaScript.
+You can use any of them, as long as the assertion library throws an error.

 Here's a snippet that shows how to define keywords that use [should.js](https://github.com/visionmedia/should.js), [expect.js](https://github.com/LearnBoost/expect.js) and [chai](http://chaijs.com/).